jsherman212/iosdbg/README.md

 Default focused thread is thread #1.
 If the focused thread goes away, the first available thread is selected automatically.
 When an exception is caused, focus goes to the thread that caused it.

+### `trace`
+Trace system calls, mach system calls, and mach traps of the debuggee.
+Press Ctrl+C to stop.

 ### `watch` (alias: `w`)
 Set a read, write, or read-write watchpoint.
 Syntax: `(w|watch) {type} <addr> <size>`